Florinda Donner

 Florinda Donner (originally Regine Margarita Thal, later Florinda Donner-Grau) is an American writer and anthropologist known as one of Carlos Castaneda's "witches" (the term for three women who were friends of Castaneda).
+She disappeared shortly after Castaneda's death in April 1998.

 Early life

 Donner was born Regine Margarita Thal in Amberg, Bavaria in Germany on February 15, 1944 to parents Rudolf Thal and Katarina Claussnitzer who in 1946 migrated to Venezuela when Donner was a child.

 She studied anthropology gaining a bachelor's degree at the University of California, Los Angeles (UCLA), in 1972, and a master's degree in 1972.
 She did not complete her post-graduate degree, letting her graduate studies lapse in 1977, after having advanced to doctoral candidacy.
 While studying she met Castaneda and worked with him on developing his thinking.

 Writing

 In addition to working on Castaneda's books, she wrote several books about indigenous healing, sorcery and lucid dreaming.